eags-aayush/CareerOs/README.md

 ## 📍 Overview
 <p>
     <strong>CareerOS – AI-Powered Career Simulation & Skills Graph Advisor</strong> is a hackathon-ready concept designed to transform career guidance for Indian students.
 It addresses the problem of overwhelming, generic, and outdated counseling by providing a personalized, explainable, and adaptive AI-driven solution.
 </p>
 <p>
     The platform builds a <strong>Skills Graph Twin</strong> for each student, simulates multiple career paths, and generates step-by-step learning plans with free resources.
 It emphasizes evidence-backed recommendations, multilingual support, and real-time adaptation.
 </p>
 <p>
     With a robust <strong>Google Cloud tech stack</strong>, including Vertex AI, BigQuery, and Firestore, CareerOS delivers scalable, region-aware guidance.
 Its unique value lies in simulating futures, explaining every suggestion, and empowering students to make informed decisions while reducing wasted time and money.
 </p>
 <p>
     The deck guides viewers through <strong>problem → opportunity → solution → demo → impact → next steps</strong>, providing a clear, compelling narrative for a hackathon MVP.
 </p>

 ---

 ## 👾 Features
 <ul>
-	<li><b>Career Simulation Engine:</b> See your possible future.</li>
+	<li><b>Career Simulation Engine - </b> See your possible future.</li>
-	<li><b>Explainable AI:</b> "Why this?" for every suggestion.</li>
+	<li><b>Explainable AI - </b>"Why this? for every suggestion."</li>
-	<li><b>Adaptive Learning Plans:</b> Updates as you progress.</li>
+	<li><b>Adaptive Learning Plans - </b>Updates as you progress.</li>
-	<li><b>Multi Regional Awareness:</b> Hindi, Marathi, English language support.</li>
+	<li><b>Multi Regional Awareness - </b>Hindi, Marathi, English language support.</li>
-	<li><b>Proof of Skill:</b> Show employers what you can do.</li>
+	<li><b>Proof of Skill - </b>Show employers what you can do.</li>
 </ul>

 ---